google/mtail/docs/Deploying.md

 Additionally, the flag `metric_push_interval_seconds` can be used to configure the push frequency.
 It defaults to 60, i.e. a push every minute.

+## Setting a default timezone

+The `--override_timezone` flag sets the timezone that `mtail` uses for timestamp conversion.
+By default, `mtail` assumes timestamps are in UTC.

+To use the machine's local timezone, `--override_timezone=Local` can be used.

 ## Troubleshooting

 Lots of state is logged to the log file, by default in `/tmp/mtail.INFO`.
 See [Troubleshooting](Troubleshooting.md) for more information.